schlopp96/MyCaesarCipher/README.md

    pip install -r requirements.txt
    ```

-   - (Optional) move installation directory to **`"~Python/Libs/site_packages/"`** to be able to import this package to a Python program like any other importable package.
+   - (Optional) move the installation directory to **`"~Python/Libs/site_packages/"`** to be able to import this package to a Python environment like any other importable package.

 - Done!